haga-rak/fluxzy.core/docs/actions/ServeDirectoryAction.md

-## forwardAction
+## serveDirectoryAction

 ### Description

-Forward request to a specific URL.
-This action makes fluxzy act as a reverse proxy.
-Host header is automatically set.
-The URL must be an absolute path.
+Serve a folder as a static web site.
+This action is made for mocking purpose and not production ready for a web site.

 ### Evaluation scope